-Estimates for the labor force and duration of construction are not available, but are expected to be minimal due to the short length of track required.
+The exact labor force and duration of construction are not available, but are expected to require 10-15 people and three to six months.
 Borrow material for the project would be obtained from local sources and hauled to the construction site by rail or truck.